kuzzleio/kuzzle/doc/2/guides/getting-started/run-kuzzle/index.md

   .catch(console.error);
 ```

-We can now run our first application with `npm run docker:dev`
+We can now run our first application with: `npm run docker:dev`

 ::: info
 Under the hood, the command `npm run docker:dev` uses [nodemon](https://nodemon.io/) and [ts-node](https://www.npmjs.com/package/ts-node) inside the Docker container to run the application.